FuckBrains/A2T_converter/README.md

 - long audio files -> convert audio books, poems, stories, political speeches and more
 - self recorded speeches -> convert microphone input into text

+## Text-to-speech

+With 'text_2_speech' you can convert text into computer generated speeches.
+This can be helpful if you have no audio file available and want to create your own.
+Also, this program can be used to validate the other scripts' accuracy when transcribing.
+Just create an audio file with 'text_2_speech' and use that file to transcribe its audio into text.
+Ideally, the generated text should be equal to the text you provided for 'text_2_speech'.

 ## Languages

 Note that the software is only applicable to audio data in supported languages.
 Transcribing data of unsopported languages with this API can cause wrong and unintentional transcriptions.